• Skip to primary navigation

 Can I reheat peach cobbler?

-I like to have my peach cobble with a scoop of ice cream.
+I like to have my peach cobbler with a scoop of ice cream.
 My usual choice is vanilla or peach ice cream.
 My mom often likes to eat her cobbler with just a touch of cream just poured over the top.
 Of course, you can always eat it plain!

 Can I substitute other fruit for the peaches?

-Other delicious recipes I make using peaches are these Peach Crumb Bars, and Peach Muffins.
+Other delicious recipes I make using peaches are these Peach Crumb Bars and Peach Muffins.

 If you make this recipe, I’d love to hear about it!
 Leave a comment below and snap a picture and tag me on Instagram @beyondthechickencoop